Zcordeiro/nodejs-readme-generator/02-Challenge/Develop/README.md

   - [Questions](#questions)

  ## Installation
-  no
+  No istallation needed just run the files through node

  ## Usage
-  node
+  Once node is run on the file, it will prompt user

  ## License
  [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
- Copyright 2023 Zeus
+ Copyright 2023 Zeus Cordeiro

     Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: